sablier-labs/v1-docs/protocol/faq/technical-glossary.md

 - Cannot be modified once deployed
 - Do exactly what you tell them to do

-### What are Arbitrum, Avalanche, BSC, Optimism, Polygon?
+### What are Arbitrum, Avalanche, BSC, Optimism, Polygon and Ronin?

 These are Ethereum-like chains that can run Ethereum smart contracts.
 Sablier is available on all of these chains.
 Please refer to their associated documentation for more information: